 "After 28 years, wouldn't it be the decent thing to do, to acknowledge the role that the police and courts played as a willing instrument of a Tory Government hell-bent on destroying our communities."

-The letter to Mr MacAskill reads: "Given what we now know happened in Yorkshire there is a need to carry out a full, independent and comprehensive review of each and every one of the convictions brought against those involved in the dispute in Scotland."'Not in favour'
+The letter to Mr MacAskill reads: "Given what we now know happened in Yorkshire there is a need to carry out a full, independent and comprehensive review of each and every one of the convictions brought against those involved in the dispute in Scotland."

 The politicians have also written to David Strang, Chief Constable of Lothian and Borders Police.

 A Scottish government spokesman said: "We will consider any correspondence and respond in due course."

 The Scottish Police Federation said it was against the idea of an independent review.

 Chairman Brian Doherty told BBC Scotland: "I am not in favour of a very broad-brush, fishing trip-type approach.